chukaofili/kubernetes-on-digitalocean/Part-II.md

-To check If your deployment succeeds, goto your digitalocean account under **Droplets > Volumes** you should see a **1Mb volume** provisioned and attached to one of your nodes.
+To check If your deployment succeeds, goto your digitalocean account under **Droplets > Volumes**, you should see a **1Mb volume** provisioned and attached to one of your nodes.
 If this is the case, you have successfully added persistent volume support to your kubernetes cluster.
 Yay!!!